memiah/ansible-role-aws-ec2/README.md

 instances: 1
 ```

 How many instances of the *same type* you want to run.
-AWS will recognize automatically the *same type* instances by comparing the Tags. *Mandatory*
+EC2 will recognize automatically instances by comparing the Tags. *Mandatory*

 ```